 from even starting the dangerous and addictive habit in the first place.

 On December 12, 2016, Columbus City Council passed an ordinance that

 gave authority to Columbus Public Health to regulate tobacco retailers by

 licensing and enforcing civil fines associated with Tobacco 21.
 The Board of

-Do you sell tobacco products, including paraphernalia and vaporizing devices?
-Find all the information you need to learn about the new Tobacco 21 law here.
+Do you sell tobacco products, paraphernalia and vaporizing devices?
+Find all the information you need to learn about the Tobacco 21 law here.
 Know what is restricted to those under 21, download the signage, and become familiar with enforcement.

 The Tobacco 21 law will save lives in Columbus.

 - learn more